rjframe/b2-client/CONTRIBUTING.md

 * Improve tests -- in particular, we should be testing against multiple HTTP clients.
 * Help implement the B2 API.

+## PR Checklist

+Before submitting a PR or patchset, be sure to check that you haven't broken various feature combinations:

+* Can you build documentation with all HTTP client backends?
+    - `cargo doc --no-deps --features=with_surf,with_hyper`
+* Can you run tests with no default features?
+    - `cargo test --no-default-features`
+* Can you run tests with all HTTP client backends?
+    - `cargo test --features=with_surf,with_hyper`

+All new tests related to sending and receiving data from the B2 service need to be based on real communication with the service, rather than generated solely from their documentation; creating those tests will potentially result in monetary charges; if you submit tests that have not been based on a real session with B2, please let me know in the PR so that I can do so.

 ## Style Guidelines